E-mail Form

 A complete nervous system (neurological), heart, lung, and muscle exam may show:

-• Congestive heart failure or irregular heart rhythm (arrhythmias) is present in all people with Duchenne muscular dystrophy by the age of 18
+• Congestive heart failure or irregular heart rhythm (arrhythmias) that is present in all people with Duchenne muscular dystrophy by the age of 18

 • Deformities of the chest and back (scoliosis)